 The course will help owners, designers and real estate marketing executives to allay fears of usability of small areas and become competent in achieving the desired lifestyle within limited spaces.

-Participants who successfully complete this program will be able to:
+Participants who successfully complete the program will be able to:

-Use design communication skills for effective presentation to client and co-worker.
+- Use design communication skills for effective presentation to clients and co-workers.

 Duration of the Program